 What happens after train companies trial clearer ticket pricing regulations?
 There should be clearer information on ticket restrictions along with greater transparency on fare prices.

-Train Companies Trial Clearer and Cheaper Ticket Pricing Regulations in the United Kingdom
+Train Companies Trial Cheaper Ticket Pricing Regulations in United Kingdom